sharkwouter/vaporos-brewmaster/README.md

 - Lgogdownloader, a command line tool for downloading GOG games
 - Ice-steamos, a tool for adding roms to your Steam Library

-General additions
-- TRIM support for SSDs

 # Planned improvements

-- Bringing back the controller binds from old versions of VaporOS.
+- Adding TRIM support for SSD users
+- Disabling mouse acceleration by default
 - Automatic updates for packages specific to VaporOS.
 Currently security updates for the additional packages will have to be installed manually from the Debian repositories!
 - Init script for Ice-steamos, so it will automatically add your roms to your Steam library on boot.